epicureanism/visual-stat/README.md

 # visual-stat
 ## About this project
-Try some visualize statistics open source solution.
+Try some visualize statistics open source solutions.
 Implemnt these stuff while the August hackathon in GIS.FCU.

 - Solutions we adopted